yh1198015532/inet/tutorials/fingerprint/doc/index.rst

 .. in qtenv

-Regressions can be detected by manually examining simulations in qtenv.
-However, some behavioral changes might be subtle and go unnoticed, but still would invalidate the model.

 .. but it can be error prone/but a change in behavior might be hard to detect.

 .. -> so the model no longer works/the change broke something